arestrom/refreeze/README.md

 -   Download and install [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 Then edit a copy of the `flight_proof.iss` Inno Setup script, and rename as needed to your new application name, for example, `app_name.iss`.

--   Double-click on the `app_name.iss` script to open `Inno Setup`.
+-   Double-click on the `app_name.iss` script to open the `Inno Setup` program.
 In the `AppID` field, highlight all but the first curly brace, and under `Tools` click on the `Generate GUID` option.
 This will overwrite the section with a new GUID.
+Every time you create a new version, a new GUID should be generated.
 Edit the other fields as needed to specify things such as the application name and version number, the source directory for the application files, and the destination directory for the setup executable.
 Make sure that the `PrivilegesRequired` field is set to `none`.
 This will ensure that end-users can run the setup executable without needing administrative privileges.
 In practice I have found that the setup dialogue may still ask for an administrative login in order to run the installer, but your normal login account name and password will work.

 -   To create the application setup installer, click on `Build – Compile`.
 This will bundle up all materials needed for you application and create an executable installer in your application directory.
 Your application, along with the current version of R and all needed packages, are now frozen in time.